ray-project/serve_workloads/chaos_test/README.md

 1. Launch the `Receiver` service.
 Its Serve config is in [`receiver_config.yaml`](receiver_config.yaml).
 2. Get the `Receiver` service's URL and any authentication token needed to access it.
+3. Fill in [`pinger_config.yaml`](pinger_config.yaml) with the `Receiver` service's URL and authentication token.
 You can omit the authentication token in the config if your `Receiver` doesn't need one.
 4. Launch the `Pinger` service using [`pinger_config.yaml`](pinger_config.yaml).
 5. Start the `Pinger` service by making a `GET` request to its `/start` endpoint.
 This request will hang, so you need to kill it after a couple seconds.
 The `Pinger` service should now be querying the `Receiver`.
 6. You can check `Pinger`'s metrics either through a Grafana dashboard or by sending a `GET` request to its `/info` endpoint.